netsuchanya/netsuchanya.github.io/_posts/2025-11-24-mini-project-log-plot.md

 ### 4. Result
 <img src='/images/OUTPUT.png'>
-<figcaption>Final 5-Track Log Plot for the BDN-C01 well in the Suphanburi Basin.
-Note the data gap in TR21 (green curve) across the majority of the well.</figcaption> </figure>
+Final 5-Track Log Plot for the BDN-C01 well in the Suphanburi Basin.
+Note the data gap in TR21 (green curve) across the majority of the well.